mojaloop/Currency-conversion/ImplementationDesign/Readme.md

 ## Making a payment in another currency
 For this use case, the Payer DFSP will specify the transfer with amount type **RECEIVE** and define the transfer amount in the **Payee's local currency** (the target currency).
-This is a typical cross boarder Merchant Payment.
+An secondary use case example for this is a cross boarder Merchant Payment.

 Below is a detailed sequence diagram that shows the complete flow, and includes the Mojaloop connector and integration APIs for all participant organizations.